-Using these criteria, and due to the potential for stranded assets and the significant carbon emissions of certain fossil fuels, we will not invest in public market companies or illiquid assets with more than 2570% of revenues derived from thermal coal and oil sands, unless there are exceptional circumstances.
+Using these criteria and due to the potential for stranded assets, we will not invest in companies with more than 70% of revenues derived from thermal coal and oil sands.
 We will continue to monitor companies with such revenues for increased potential for stranded assets and the associated investment risk which may lead to the revenue threshold decreasing over time.
-For illiquid assets the threshold will be 25%.
-This is due to the long-term nature of the investments and less ability for investors to change requirements over time.